 "Older women starting treatment with aromatase inhibitors (AIs) for breast cancer may not be getting recommended bone minteral density (BMD) assessment, even though their age and these therapies put them at the risk for fractures.

-PERJETA administration can result in subclinical and clinical cardiac failure.
-Evaluate left ventricular function in all patients prior to and during treatment with PERJETA.
+Left Ventricular Dysfunction: PERJETA can result in subclinical and clinical cardiac failure manifesting as decreased LVEF and CHF.
+Evaluate cardiac function prior to and during treatment.
 Discontinue PERJETA treatment for a confirmed clinically significant decrease in left ventricular function.

-Exposure to PERJETA can result in embryo-fetal death and birth defects.
-Studies in animals have resulted in oligohydramnios, delayed renal development, and death.
+Embryo-fetal Toxicity: Exposure to PERJETA can result in embryo-fetal death and birth defects.
 Advise patients of these risks and the need for effective contraception.

 Pertuzumab is a recombinant humanized monoclonal antibody that targets the extracellular dimerization domain (Subdomain II) of the human epidermal growth factor receptor 2 protein (HER2).
 Pertuzumab is produced by recombinant DNA technology in a mammalian cell (Chinese Hamster Ovary) culture containing the antibiotic, gentamicin.
 Gentamicin is not detectable in the final product.
 Pertuzumab has an approximate molecular weight of 148 kDa.

 PERJETA is a sterile, clear to slightly opalescent, colorless to pale brown liquid for intravenous infusion.
 Each single use vial contains 420 mg of pertuzumab at a concentration of 30 mg/mL in 20 mM L-histidine acetate (pH 6.0), 120 mM sucrose and 0.02% polysorbate 20.